 At the risk of sounding too basic, the first step in the process needs to be checking to see if you’re even restricted from selling an item on Amazon.
 Whether you are out sourcing in a retail store or at home looking for items online, you need to check whether or not you’re restricted before you purchase an item to resell.
 There’s a few ways to check your restrictions.

-- Use the Amazon Seller app to scan the barcode of the item.
+- Use the Amazon Seller app to scan the barcode of the item or enter in the barcode under “Add a Product.”
+If you’re restricted, you’ll see a message that the item “Requires Approval.”

 - Use the Scoutify app to scan the barcode of the item.
-(This is the app I use for retail arbitrage sourcing; it comes bundled with the InventoryLab listing and accounting program.)
+(Scoutify is the app I use for retail arbitrage sourcing; it comes bundled with the InventoryLab listing and accounting program.)
+If there are restrictions, you’ll see a bright red restriction button pop up.
+You can click on that button to see which conditions or formats you are approved for or restricted to sell.

 2. Apply for approval to sell the item.